 Figure 6a shows the evolution of soil wetness for all the experiments.
 Soil moisture memory decreases with time, as expected: after 10 days of simulation, soil wetness differences become smaller, and all the experiments tend to the CTRL run.
-This is more evident for E2, E3 and E4 while in E1 the anomalous conditions appear to be more persistent.
-Given that soil wetness variations are hard to perceive, we plotted their anomalies (i.e. for each experiment we took the mean value and subtracted it from the actual value), which are shown in Figure 6b.
-Besides a short adjustment period, there can be recognized a tendency of soil moisture to decrease up to February 2^{nd} and then a distinct phase characterized by continued increase.
+This is more evident for E2, E3, and E4, while in E1 the anomalous conditions appear to be more persistent.
+Given that soil wetness variations are hard to perceive, we plotted their anomalies (i.e., for each experiment we took the mean value and subtracted it from the actual value), which are shown in Fig. 6b.
+Besides a short adjustment period, there can be recognized a tendency of soil moisture to decrease up to 2 February and then a distinct phase characterized by continued increase.

 The first question is how soil wetness changes drive precipitation changes and how precipitation modulates soil wetness.
-We address this issue with the aid of Figures 6c and d.
-Changes in soil moisture affect the large scale and the convective portion of precipitation; however, given the small amount of large scale precipitation involved (rain rates below 1 mm day-1), the stronger impacts are associated with the convective portion of precipitation, as expected.
-If we compare E3 with E1 in Figure 6c, it is clear that convective precipitation starts earlier when soil wetness is higher over the area.
-Besides the marginal precipitation in the first few days, the most important differences appear by February 2 (both in convective and large scale portions).
-This helps to explain soil wetness behavior from the beginning of the model run: when there is no rain, soil moisture evaporates, especially in experiments with increased soil wetness (E3 and E4 values decrease substantially, as seen in Figure 6c).
-Just after this time, all the experiments except E1 show the start of heavier precipitation, and soil wetness responds rapidly, with larger increases in close correspondence to larger rainfall rates.
-There is a sustained recuperation of soil wetness amounts from February 3rd which is more evident in the drier runs.
+We address this issue with the aid of Figs. 6c,d.
+Changes in soil moisture affect the large scale and the convective portion of precipitation; however, given the small amount of large-scale precipitation involved (rain rates below 1 mm day^{-1}), the stronger impacts are associated with the convective portion of precipitation, as expected.
+If we compare E3 with E1 in Fig. 6c, it is clear that convective precipitation starts earlier when soil wetness is higher over the area.
+Besides the marginal precipitation in the first few days, the most important differences appear by 2 February (both in convective and large-scale portions).
+This helps to explain soil wetness behavior from the beginning of the model run: before rainfall occurrence (i.e., before 2 February) soil moisture evaporates, especially in experiments with increased soil wetness (E3 and E4 values decrease substantially, as seen in Fig. 6c).
+Just after this time, all the experiments except E1 show the start of heavier precipitation, and soil wetness recovers rapidly, with larger increases in close correspondence to larger rainfall rates.
+There is a sustained recuperation of soil wetness amounts from 3 February, which is more evident in the drier runs.

-With regard to CAPE variability (Figure 6e) it can be seen that experiments with higher CAPE have more convective rainfall (Figure 6c).
-However, given similar CAPE amounts from the beginning of the experiment until February 3rd, significant precipitation does not start until February 2^{nd} .
+With regard to CAPE variability (Fig. 6e), it can be seen that experiments with higher CAPE have more convective rainfall (Fig. 6c).
+However, given similar CAPE amounts from the beginning of the experiment until 3 February, significant precipitation does not start until 2 February.
 This indicates that changes in the circulation may have occurred between these dates.
-The diurnal cycle of CAPE - increasing between 1200 UTC and 0000 UTC, and decreasing afterwards- is very similar for all the experiments except for E1.
-In terms of CAPE evolution, there is also a strong similarity between CTRL, E2, E3 and E4 from 1200 UTC, February 3 to the end of the simulation (i.e. from the second cycle).
-CAPE in E1 does not reach 400 J kg-1 until February 3: this increase is accompanied by light but sustained convective precipitation which explains the important recuperation of soil wetness between February 4 and the end of the model run.
-This is denoted by the increase of soil wetness rate during this last period.
-However CAPE in E1 remains lower than that of the other experiments during the entire integration.
-The particular diurnal cycle of CAPE in E1 is mostly explained by 2-m specific humidity variability that tends to maximize between 1200 and 1500 UTC -not shown-.
+The diurnal cycle of CAPE-increasing between 1200 (aproximately 0900 local time) and 0000 UTC, and decreasing afterward- is very similar for all the experiments except for E1.
+The particular diurnal cycle of CAPE in E1 is mostly explained by 2-m specific humidity variability that tends to maximize between 1200 and 1500 UTC (not shown).